synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 GC and delete can work in tandem, so long as the modifications happen one by one and not at the same time, which is handled by the mutex on the index.

+### 4.1.5 GC-GC Contention

+If two garbage collection subprocesses run at the same time, we risk a serious data race: the underlying data in the file system may be modified by two entities at the same time, and the offset will be in a bad state.
+Therefore, we must disallow GC-GC Contention.

+### 4.1.6 Delete-Delete Contention

+There are two cases for delete-delete contention: either the two time ranges contend over the same pointer(s), or they are disjoint: the case where they are disjoint is simple: we can simply use Mutex Locks to turn the operations into serial operations to the index and there would be no conflicts (see the detailed deletion section 4.2.3).

+If the two deletions contend over the same pointers, there are two more cases: the two time ranges could overlap each other, in which case the controller at the Unary level would return an error and disallow the deletion, or they don't overlap each other, in which case the operation is turned into a Serial operation of the index (see section 4.2.3).

 The following diagram summarizes possible conflicts between these entities:

 <div style="text-align: center">